the-markup/blacklight-collector/README.md

 ## Collector configuration

-`collector` takes the following arguments:
+`collect` takes the following arguments:

 - `inUrl` **required**
   - The URL you want to scrape